DraftKings promo code: Get $200 in bonus bets for UFC Fight Night, Oliveira vs. Gamrot fight on Saturday

 DraftKings offers $200 in bonus bets if your first $5 bet wins for UFC Fight Night, featuring Charles Oliveira vs Mateusz Gamrot on Saturday

-With the latest DraftKings promo code offering $200 in bonus bets if your first $5 wager wins, you can bet on UFC Fight Night headlined by Charles Oliveira vs. Mateusz Gamrot in Rio de Janeiro, Brazil, on Saturday night.
-Gamrot is the -112 favorite, while Oliveira is a -108 underdog.
-The main UFC Fight Night fight card begins at 7 p.m.
-ET.
+UFC Fight Night takes center stage on Saturday, as Charles Oliveira vs. Mateusz Gamrot square off in a lightweight collision in Rio de Janeiro.
+The latest DraftKings promo code is offering $200 in bonus bets if your first $5 wager wins, which you can unlock by betting on UFC Fight Night.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.